 Introduction

 P5.express is a minimalist, practical management system for portfolios of programs and projects.
-It helps organizations make the best use of their available resources by focusing on the most valuable yet balanced set of programs and projects.
+It helps organizations make the best use of their available resources by focusing on the most Valuable yet balanced set of programs and projects.
 It also helps reduce conflicts and rework by involving the whole organization and preventing programs and projects from being run with poor coordination and in isolation.

 Like all other systems in the OMIMO (Open Minimalist Modules) family, it’s modular, meaning that you can use it in any setup without being limited to using it with programs or projects that use OMIMO systems; e.g., your projects may be run using P3.express, micro.P3.express, DSDM®, Scrum, PRINCE2®, or any other system without causing problems for P5.express.

-All programs and all projects that don’t belong to a program (called “standalone projects” in OMIMO) must be directed in the portfolio management system, with no exception.
+All programs and all projects that don’t belong to a program (called “standalone projects” in OMIMO) must be directed in the portfolio management system, with no exceptions.
 In addition to optimization and balancing, this helps to avoid conflicts.
 Projects that are not standalone should be directed in their programs rather than directly in the portfolio management system.

 Process

-The activities belong to three cycles:
+The management activities fit into three cycles:

 Roles